YogaYoga-222/Support_Vector_Machine/README.md

 - `eligibility_data.csv`:	Dataset containing person details and eligibility label
 - `svm_purchase_predictor.py`: Predicts if a person will purchase a product based on age, salary, and ad viewed
 - `purchase_data.csv`: Dataset with personal details and purchase label
+- `svm_credictcard_fraud_detection.py`: Predicts if a credit card transaction is fraud or legit using SVM (Gaussian kernel)
+- `credictcard.csv`: Dataset with credit card transaction features and fraud labels

 ---